Historic Staffordshire

 Ford Green Hall, Ford Green Road

-A timber framed 17th century farmhouse with access to all rooms which are furnished with a collection of textiles, ceramics and furniture.
+A timber-framed 17th-century farmhouse with access to all rooms, furnished with a collection of textiles, ceramics, and furniture.

 Middleport Pottery, Port Street, Burslem, Stoke on Trent